-Some states require parent signatures as part of their licensing standards, a Check-In code is the digital equivalent.
+Some states require parent signatures as part of their licensing standards, a Check-In code is a digital equivalent.
 Check with your local licensing authority on this subject.
-If you need digital signatures, checkout this article.
+If you need digital signatures, check out this article.

 Table of Contents

 Every user with a brightwheel account has a check-in code assigned to them upon the account's creation.
 You will use this code to check-in your child if you are a parent, or yourself if you are a teacher or staff member.
 Here is where yo find that code:

 - Log into the brightwheel mobile app

 - Choose the three horizontal lines in the top-left hand corner

 - Choose Edit Profile under your profile picture